National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 Todd Muller at a glance

-• He has three kids – Aimee, Bradley, and Amelia – and his wife's name is Michelle
+• He has three kids – Aimee, Bradley, and Amelia – and his wife's name is Michelle.

-• He was elected to Parliament in 2014, when he was 45 year's old, as the Bay of Plenty MP, winning by a substantial margin
+• He was elected to Parliament in 2014, when he was 45, as the Bay of Plenty MP, winning by a substantial margin.

-• Before his leadership bid, he was best known for his work on the Zero Carbon Bill, where he worked with the Government
+• Before his leadership bid, he was best known for his work on the Zero Carbon Bill, where he worked with the Government.

 • Before Parliament, he had a successful career in the agri-business sector – he's had leadership positions at Fonterra and Zespri.